The Oak and the Cypress

 Excerpt from “On Marriage” by Kahlil Gibran

-This body of work is about being married, or in a long-term relationship.
+This body of work is about being in a long-term relationship.

 The first step toward this theme was a technical one: I challenged myself to begin using pattern in more conscious ways in my paintings.
 This technical consideration soon turned metaphorical as I began to consider the patterns (specifically behavioral ones) in my daily life.
 Around this time, maybe because of this train of thought, I suddenly realized that my eight-year relationship with my wife can now be considered “long-term”.
 We’re not honeymooners any more, and sometimes we’re both surprised to realize that.
 On top of this, we traveled to Italy last summer, the first time we’d been there since we went together as a brand-new couple.
 This trip provided a natural comparison and opportunity to look at our relationship at its beginning and at its current bloom.